Operation Rahu Episode IX

 Modernized formular to measure distance Earth - Moon with one photo of patial lunar eclipse

-Distance Erath - Moon can be measured by the modernized formular as show in the diagram and we have 380,299 Km compared to the 402,704 Km from the Starry Night Astronomical Program (error 5.56%)
+Distance Earth - Moon is 386,619 Km with error 4% compared to the 402,704 Km of the Starry Night Astronomical Program

 The distance Earth - Moon calculated by the Starry Night Astronomical Program = 402,704 Km